justcharlz/justcharlz/README.md

 Solutions Architect
 -------------------

-Charles is a Blockchain Solutions Architect and consultant on CBDC, asset tokenization, cloud computing and enterprise software application development with deep knowledge and hands-on experience on decentralized applications, tokenization and cryptocurrencies, smart contracts development on public or enterprise-use case blockchains, and ethereum virtual machine compatible protocols with 16 years of technology and startup experience on;
+Charles is a Blockchain Solutions Architect and consultant on CBDC, asset tokenization, cloud computing and enterprise software application development with deep knowledge and hands-on experience on decentralized applications, tokenization and cryptocurrencies, smart contracts development on public or enterprise-use case blockchains, and ethereum virtual machine compatible protocols.
+He has 16 years of technology and startup experience on;

 * application architecting
 * cryptography and data encryption